salrashid123/gcpsamples/proxy/README.md

 The recommended library set to use is the idiomatic "Cloud Client Library" which itself comes in two different transport mechanisms:  HTTP and gRPC.
 At the time of writing (10/17), some APIs support both transports, some HTTP only (GCS, BigQiery), while other gRPC (PubSub).
 How users enable and configure proxy support is slightly different for these transports.

-One other complicaton to account for is that the authentication step (i.,e getting a GoogleCredential()) uses HTTP even if the underlying RPC is using gRPC.
+One other complication to account for is that the authentication step (i.,e getting a GoogleCredential()) uses HTTP even if the underlying RPC is using gRPC.
 For example, with java, you have to account for the credential via HTTP and the rpc call via gRPC.

 # Python